 Will Geer Theater, Topanga, California, July, l990.

-Currently: Kembles of the Garden, a play in two acts.
-Staged reading at
+Barnes' final project consisted of Kembles of the Garden, a play in two acts,

 Cornelia Street Cafe, New York, 1996.